 The commodities held at broker represent the market value of the Company's trading account, which consists of option and future contracts for coffee held with a brokerage firm.
 The Company uses options and futures contracts, which are not designated or qualifying as hedging instruments, to partially hedge the effects of fluctuations in the price of green coffee beans.
-Options and futures contracts are recognized at fair value in the consolidated financial statements with current recognition of gains and losses on such positions.
-The Company's accounting for options and futures contracts may increase earnings volatility in any particular period.
+Options and futures contracts are level 1 investments recognized at fair value in the consolidated financial statements with current recognition of gains and losses on such positions.
+The Company's accounting for options and futures contracts may impact earnings volatility in any particular period.
+We record all open contract positions on our consolidated balance sheets at fair value in the due from and due to broker line items and typically do not offset these assets and liabilities.